yp1227/Regression_Gelman/README.md

 # Regression_Gelman

-Regression and Other Stories R files and Datasets
+Regression and Other Stories R files and Data sets.